 \section{Introduction}

-Since have been introduced by Fomin and Zelevinsky in the year 2000 \cite{FZ02}, cluster algebras have been seeing a tremendous development.
+Since having been introduced by Fomin and Zelevinsky in the year 2000 \cite{FZ02}, cluster algebras have been seeing a tremendous development.
 It is believed that the coordinate rings of several algebraic varieties related to semisimple groups have cluster structures.
 This has been verified for various varieties.
 An important and early example is the Grassmannians \cite{S06}.
 In this paper, we study the quivers with potentials associated to Grassmannians cluster algebras.

 Recall that as a subalgebra of a rational function field, a (skew-symmetric) cluster algebra is generated by {\it cluster variables} in various {\it seeds}, where a seed is a pair consisting of a quiver and a set of indeterminates in the rational function field.
-Different seeds are related by an operate so called {\it mutation}.
-In some sense, the rich combinatorial structures on the cluster algebras are given by these mutations.
+Different seeds are related by an operation so called {\it mutation}.
+In some sense, the rich combinatorial structures on cluster algebras are given by mutations.
 There is a representation-theoretic interpretation of quiver mutations given by Derksen, Weyman and Zelevinsky \cite{DWZ08}.
-They introduced a notion quiver with potential and its decorated representation, where a potential is a sum of cycles in the quiver.
-The mutations of such quiver with potential and the representation can be viewed as a generalization of Bernstein-Gelfand-Ponomarev reflection functors.
+They introduced the notion of quivers with potentials and their decorated representations, where potentials can be considered as sum of cycles in the quiver, the mutations of decorated representations can be viewed as a generalization of Bernstein-Gelfand-Ponomarev reflection functors.